A Marathon with Micro Four Thirds

 OM-5 .
 Olympus 14-42mm f3.5-5.6 EZ @ 14mm . f/5 .
 1/400” .
 ISO 200

 One lesson I learned through mishap is to avoid packing multiple hard things in the main pouch.
 I once brought a circular polarizing filter not attached to the lens, wrapped in a cloth and tucked in a small pocket.
 Over the course of a short 30 minute run the metal edge of the filter rubbed against the metal control dial of the OM-5 and shredded through the lens cloth, through the inner pouch, scratched the polarizer, and produced a nice silvery “patina” on the OM-5 front control dial.
 Thankfully the main damage was to the filter and to my waist pack.
-Filters much be attached to the lens while running, and other hard things should be avoided or packed securely with good protection.
+Filters must be attached to the lens while running, and other hard things should be avoided if possible or else packed securely with good protection.

 Shortly into my training I found a good deal on a refurbished OM-3.
 I planned to replace my OM-5 and serve as my main all-around camera.
 The OM-3 is not quite as small or light as the OM-5, but it has some nice features: most notably much better human detection autofocus.
 This was the main reason for the upgrade, and it’s an important feature for family life & adventure photography.
 But it’s not so important for city-scapes at dawn.
 The OM-3 does processes hand-held high res shots faster, and offers more stops of ND.
 I don’t find hand-held high res very compelling.
 It usually looks soft, and the motion blur often looks unnatural.
 But the extra stops of ND are compelling.
 I love long exposures, light trails, and motion blur.
 But the OM-5 has a nicer grip, which combined with being lighter makes it feel much easier to hold onto with tired sweaty hands.